RBhupi/crocus-code/beehive-file-ingest/README.md

 ***REMOVED***
     subfolder: netcdf/raw
 ***REMOVED***
+    waggle_filename_timestamp: true
 ```
+Beehive filenames include a numeric timestamp prefix like `1718744500000000000-`.
+If waggle_filename_timestamp is set to false, this prefix will be removed before saving the file.

 ### Step 2: Understand How Each Field Affects Output
 | YAML Field      | Description                                                               |